-Modern British art continues to be a growing sector within the art market and one that provides exciting opportunities for the new and seasoned collector alike.
-These auctions trace the history of Britain from 1900 to the present day, from the Edwardian era through two world wars and into the post-war and post-modern world.
-They feature a wide selection of paintings, sculpture, and works on paper by British artists.
+Modern British & Irish art continues to be a growing sector within the art market and one that provides exciting opportunities for the new and seasoned collector alike.
+Featuring a wide selection of paintings, works on paper and sculpture, these auctions trace the history of Britain & Ireland from 1900 to the present day, from the Edwardian era through two World Wars and into the Post-War and Post-Modern world.

-Artists and movements represented include: Walter Sickert and the Camden Town Group, Patrick Heron and the St Ives School, Barbara Hepworth, Mary Potter, John Hoyland, Patrick Caulfield, Eduardo Paolozzi, Sandra Blow, Terry Frost, Peter Blake, and Tracey Emin, Ian Davenport and the YBAs to name a few.
+Artists and movements represented include: Walter Sickert and the Camden Town Group, David Bomberg and the Whitechapel Boys, Patrick Heron and the St Ives School, Mary Fedden, John Hoyland, Eduardo Paolozzi, Sandra Blow, Richard Smith, Peter Blake, and Tracey Emin, Grayson Perry and the YBAs, to name a few.

-The department is delighted to present three auctions a year alongside a series of specially curated online only auctions providing a number of opportunities to buy or sell throughout the year.
+The department is delighted to present three auctions annually providing a number of opportunities to buy or sell throughout the year.

 With a wealth of in-house experience our team of specialists are available for complimentary auction valuations and to advise on the current market.
 Please do not hesitate to contact a member of our Specialist team.